-Reports should be tailored to specific stakeholder groups (e.g. local programs, policy-makers, parents, service providers) and include their input in decisions about what reports should be developed.
-For example, the legislature might request annual reports on the monthly referrals as compared to enrollment into the program.
+A public reporting policy should describe processes used to ensure that data meet privacy and reporting requirements prior to becoming publicly available.
+Reports should be tailored to specific stakeholder groups (e.g. local programs, policymakers, parents, service providers) and include their input in decisions about what reports should be developed.
+For example, the legislature might request annual reports on monthly referrals as compared to enrollment into the program.
 The state advisory council might request regular reporting on frequency of specific services based on local programs and age of children enrolled.
 The state agency overseeing the program may want to provide annual media releases about child outcomes.
 Data reports should be prepared to promote understanding of the data and inform state and local decision-making.

 While IDEA requires states to publicly report state and local performance data, IDEA does not require local agencies to publicly report data.
 Regardless, many local agencies or programs do report IDEA data regularly.
 State data governance policies on IDEA public reporting would apply to reports that are developed and disseminated at the local level.